terry-citrix/async-service/README.md

 This will produce a WAR file at `build\libs`

 ## Run it
+#### Stand-Alone Spring-Boot
 To start the service as a stand-alone Spring-Boot service type `java -jar .\build\libs\async-service-0.0.1-SNAPSHOT.war`

+#### Tomcat
+To start the service in Tomcat do the following:
+1. (Recommended) Rename your war file to something simple, such as `async-service.war`
+1. Copy the war file to your Tomcat's `\webapps` directory.
+1. Start Tomcat if it's not already running.

 ## Sanity Check
+#### Stand-Alone Spring-Boot
 If you ran it as a stand-alone Spring-Boot service then open a web browser and navigate to http://localhost:8083/api/ping

 NOTE: That is port 8083, not the usual port 8080.

+You should get back a response that says "pong".

+#### Tomcat
+If you ran it as a stand-alone Spring-Boot service then open a web browser and navigate to http://localhost:8080/async-service/api/ping

 You should get back a response that says "pong".

 ## Try it Out
 Let's show the benefits of using async in the outbound network calls from our service.
 First we'll show what